janboddez/sync-opml-to-blogroll/README.md

 If you've previously filled out and saved the password field, and only recently added above constant, simply visit *Settings > Sync OPML to Blogroll* and hit Save Changes to wipe your password from the database.

 ### Front-End Usage
-Now, for your links to show up on a page (or in your sidebar, etc.), you're going to have to add them through either WordPress's [`wp_list_bookmarks()`](https://developer.wordpress.org/reference/functions/wp_list_bookmarks/) function, or the `bookmarks` shortcode (or a block (like the [Bookmarks block](https://wordpress.org/plugins/blogroll-block/)).
+Now, for your links to show up on a page (or in your sidebar, etc.), you're going to have to add them through either WordPress's [`wp_list_bookmarks()`](https://developer.wordpress.org/reference/functions/wp_list_bookmarks/) function, or the `bookmarks` shortcode.
+Or a block (like the [Bookmarks block](https://wordpress.org/plugins/blogroll-block/)).
 Or a widget, if your theme supports them.

 Like, on one of my sites I simply use WordPress's core Custom HTML block with the exact following content:
 ```